closingtag/calc-polyfill/README.md

 The polyfill will apply the rules from the first as it is not detecting the resetting of the width in the second.

+### Inline Styles

+Support for polyfilling inline styles is integrated.
+However right now there seems no way to get the unparsed contents of a ``<style />`` element in IE8 and therefore the polyfill will not work there.
+IF you find a way to do this let me now or make a PR.

 ### Media-Queries

 There is currently no support for libs like [respond.js](https://github.com/scottjehl/Respond) and it is not planned to add support.
 However the polyfill uses ``window.matchMedia`` to test for media queries.
 If you wish to add support for media queries for IE8 include a [polyfill](https://github.com/paulirish/matchMedia.js/) before the calc-polyfill.